instantfred/roms_manager/README.md

 If you encounter any issues or have questions, feel free to open an issue or contact me directly.

-Enjoy organizing your ROM collection! 😊OM Organizer Script
+Enjoy organizing your ROM collection! 😊